ShlomyR/My_school_projects/README.md

 This project focuses on the implementation of a vector data structure in C++.
 It provides various operations and functionalities for working with vectors.

-# Project: 01-proj (Arkoined Brick Game)
+# Project: 01-proj (arkanoid Brick Game)

-This project is an Arkoined Brick Game that is in its early stages of development.
+This project is an arkanoid Brick Game that is in its early stages of development.
 It aims to create a fun and interactive game where players can break bricks using a paddle and a ball.

 # Project: 01-stack